firetools/qgis2fds/README.md

 # *qgis2fds* plugin repository

-This is the open source plugin to export terrains and landuse from the [QGIS](http://www.qgis.org) geographic information system to the [NIST Fire Dynamics Simulator (FDS)](https://pages.nist.gov/fds-smv/) for wildfire simulation and atmospheric dispersion of fire pollutants.
+The open source plugin to export terrains and landuse from the [QGIS](http://www.qgis.org) geographic information system to the [NIST Fire Dynamics Simulator (FDS)](https://pages.nist.gov/fds-smv/) for wildfire simulation and atmospheric dispersion of fire pollutants.

  * **Learn** how to use this tool on the [wiki pages](https://github.com/firetools/qgis2fds/wiki).
- * **Discuss** about its usage on its [discussion group](https://groups.google.com/g/qgis2fds).
+ * **Discuss** about the usage on its [discussion group](https://groups.google.com/g/qgis2fds).
  * File **issues** on the [issue tracker](https://github.com/firetools/qgis2fds/issues).

 ---